UNESCO 1970 Convention

-The UNESCO 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property is an international treaty to combat the illegal trade in cultural items.
+The UNESCO 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property is an international treaty to combat the illegal trade and smuggling of cultural items.
 It was signed on 14 November 1970 and came into effect on 24 April 1972.
 As of March 2025, 147 states have ratified the convention.

 History

 After World War II, many newly independent countries grew aware of the extent of the loss in cultural objects which they had sustained during the colonial period, and began advocating for a new international framework for the transfer and restitution of cultural objects.
 The first instrument which UNESCO adopted for that purpose was the Recommendation on International Principles applicable to Archaeological Excavations of 1956.

 The travaux préparatoires for the convention began in 1960 at the eleventh session of the UNESCO General Conference.
 The UNESCO member states authorized the Director-General "to prepare, in consultation with appropriate international organizations, and to submit to the General Conference at its twelfth session, a report on appropriate means of prohibiting the illicit export, import and sale of cultural property, including the possibility of preparing an international instrument on this subject".

 In April 1964, UNESCO appointed a Committee of Governmental Experts from thirty states.
 In 1968, UNESCO adopted Resolution 3.334, authorizing the creation of a committee to draft a convention.
 The UNESCO Director-General appointed a principal expert and four consultants to draft the text on the convention, for later review by each member state.
 Upon its revision, the text was sent to a Special Committee of Governmental Experts, which prepared a final draft around April 1970.

 The committee was attended by 61 states, and the convention drafted by the committee was adopted at the 16th General Conference on 14 November 1970.
 The turning point was the decision by the United States to support international cooperation to preserve the cultural heritage of mankind from pillage of cultural property, including import controls relating to looted archaeological and ethnological properties.
 The text adopted by the committee was a compromise between the comprehensive Secretariat draft and proposals tabled by the United States delegation.